-GRADUATE ELECTIVES FOR THE MASTER OF ARCHITECTURE DEGREE
+GRADUATE ELECTIVES FOR THE MASTER OF ARCHITECTURE DEGREE (sample course listing)

 The following courses may be taken to satisfy the Architecture graduate electives requirement for all three tracks in the Master of Architecture curriculum.
 Each course is three credits.
 Note: A given course is not offered each semester.